Click here for our Hallandale Beach Official Update

 The City Marina is open for boat owner access only.
 Guests are prohibited.

-Broward County Emergency Order requires face coverings for all persons in an establishment, including members of the public, and when social distancing requirements cannot be maintained outside.
+Broward County Emergency Order requires face coverings for all persons in an establishment, including members of the public, and when physical distancing requirements cannot be maintained outside.
+Face coverings are required when obtaining services at City Hall.

 Responsible Individual Activities